Shreyas-21/ocaml.org/data/planet/mirage/delimited-continuations-vs-lwt-for-threads.md

 </code></pre>
 <p><code>x</code> has the type <code>unit Lwt.t</code>, and the closure passed to <code>bind</code> will eventually be called with <code>unit</code> when the sleep finishes.
 Note that we also need a function to actually begin evaluating an Lwt thread, which is the <code>run</code> function.</p>
 <h2>Concerns</h2>
 <p>MirageOS currently uses Lwt extensively, and we have been very happy with using it to build a network stack.
-However, I was surprised to hear a lot of debate at the <a href="http://anil.recoil.org/2011/04/15/ocaml-users-group.html">2011 OCaml Users Group</a> meeting that Lwt is not to everyone's tastes.
+However, I was surprised to hear a lot of debate at the <a href="http://anil.recoil.org/2011/04/15/ocaml-users-group.html - [1 Client error: Server returned nothing (no headers, no data)]">2011 OCaml Users Group</a> meeting that Lwt is not to everyone's tastes.
 There are a few issues:</p>
 <ul>
 <li>
 <p>The monadic style means that existing code will not just work.
 Any code that might block must be adapted to use <code>return</code> and <code>bind</code>, which makes integrating third-party code problematic.</p>